The Church of Jesus Christ of Latter-day Saints: Scriptures

 In the late 1820s, criticism centered on the claim by Joseph Smith to have been led to a set of gold plates from which the Book of Mormon was reputedly translated.

-Mainstream academic scholarship does not conclude the Book of Mormon is of an ancient origin and considers the book to be a 19th-century composition.
+Mainstream archaeological, historical, and scientific communities have discovered little to support the existence of the civilizations described in the Book of Mormon and do not consider it to be an actual record of historical events.
 Scholars have pointed out a number of anachronisms within the text.
-They argue that no evidence of a reformed Egyptian language has ever been discovered.
+They argue that no evidence of a reformed Egyptian language has ever been discovered, explicitly contradicting the Book of Mormon's claim that it was written in Reformed Egyptian.
 Also, general archaeological and genetic evidence has not supported the book's statements about any known indigenous peoples of the Americas.

-Since its publication in 1842, the Book of Abraham (currently published as part of the canonical Pearl of Great Price) has also been a major source of controversy.
+Since its publication in 1842, the Book of Abraham, currently published as part of the canonical Pearl of Great Price, has also been a major source of controversy.
 Numerous non-Mormon Egyptologists, beginning in the late 19th century, have disagreed with Joseph Smith's explanations of the book's facsimiles.
-Translations of the original papyri - by both Mormon and non-Mormon Egyptologists - do not match the text of the Book of Abraham as purportedly translated by Joseph Smith.
-Indeed, the transliterated text from the recovered papyri and facsimiles published in the Book of Abraham contain no direct references to Abraham.
-Scholars have also asserted that damaged portions of the papyri have been reconstructed incorrectly by Smith or his associates.
+Translations of the original papyri—by both Mormon and non-Mormon Egyptologists—do not match the text of the Book of Abraham as purportedly translated by Joseph Smith.
+Indeed, the transliterated text from the recovered papyri and facsimiles published in the Book of Abraham contain no direct references to the Hebrew patriarch Abraham.
+Scholars have also asserted that damaged portions of the papyri were reconstructed incorrectly by Smith or his associates.

 Polygamy

-Polygamy (called plural marriage within the church) was practiced by church leaders for more than half of the 19th century, and practiced publicly from 1852 to 1890 by between 20 and 30 percent of Latter-day Saint families.
+Polygamy, called plural marriage within the church, was practiced by church leaders for more than half of the 19th century, and practiced publicly from 1852 to 1890 by between 20 and 30 percent of Latter-day Saint families.
 It was instituted privately in the 1830s by founder Joseph Smith and announced publicly in 1852 at the direction of Brigham Young.

 For over 60 years, the church and the United States were at odds over the issue: at one point, the Republican platform referenced "the twin relics of barbarism—polygamy and slavery."
-The church defended the practice as a matter of religious freedom, while the federal government aggressively sought to eradicate it;

-in 1862, the United States Congress passed the Morrill Anti-Bigamy Act, which prohibited plural marriage in the territories.
+The church defended the practice as a matter of religious freedom, while the federal government aggressively sought to eradicate it; in 1862, the United States Congress passed the Morrill Anti-Bigamy Act, which prohibited plural marriage in the territories.

-In 1890, church president Wilford Woodruff issued a Manifesto that officially terminated the practice, although it did not dissolve existing plural marriages.
-Some church members continued to enter into polygamous marriages, but these eventually stopped in 1904 when church president Joseph F. Smith disavowed polygamy before Congress and issued a "Second Manifesto," calling for all plural marriages in the church to cease.
-Several small fundamentalist groups, seeking to continue the practice, split from the LDS Church, but the mainline church now excommunicates members found practicing polygamy and distances itself from those fundamentalist groups.
+In 1890, church president Wilford Woodruff issued a manifesto that officially terminated the practice in the U.S., though it did not dissolve existing polygamous marriages.
+Some church members continued to enter into polygamous marriages in Canada and Mexico, but these eventually stopped in 1904 when church president Joseph F. Smith disavowed polygamy before Congress and issued a "Second Manifesto" calling for all plural marriages in the church to cease.
+Several small fundamentalist groups, seeking to continue the practice, split from the LDS Church, which now excommunicates members found practicing polygamy and distances itself from those fundamentalist groups.
+The church does allow divorced or widowed men to be sealed to other women without cancelling any existing sealings.